smartcontractkit/documentation/docs/Additional Information/glossary.md

 ### Initiator

-> ❗️The initiators for v1 Jobs are deprecated and will be removed for Chainlink nodes running version 1.0.0 and later.
+> ❗️The initiators for v1 Jobs are removed for Chainlink nodes running version 1.0.0 and later.
 Use the [v2 job types](/docs/jobs) instead.

 Triggers the execution of a [Job Spec](#job-spec).